nicolkill/fl_ex/README.md

 Also includes some useful plugs to create/configure your server quickly

+## Concepts

+#### Server

+All the concepts are just described, the examples are in the guides and the module docs

+The main piece it's the `server`, that contains the routes and the functions and this can be created using the module `FlEx.Server` and this contains all the core to handle routes

+#### Routers
+Also it's not recommended have all in a single file so to divide the problem usin the routers, that can be created using the module `FlEx.Router` and this can handle in the same way the routes, actually, `FlEx.Server` it's a router itself

+#### Router Scopes

+In the router you can define scopes of route, this will add the scoped route to the defined inner route as a prefix of the route, so if you have `/some/route` with the scope `/api/v1` the final route will be `/api/v1/some/route` and all the defined routes in the scope will have the same route prefix

+#### Router pipelines

+The router can define plugs, and this will be added to the execution of every route, also you can define exclusive plugs in the scope and another exclusive plugs in every router

+#### Controller handling

+Defining a route include the route and the function to call when the route it's called, and this function can be defined in the same router, or an external module, the concept says that must be named "controller" and it is, but this library doesn't need implement a specific module for controllers, so you can just create your function in your module and just receive 2 parameters in the function (the connection and the parameters)

 ## Installation

 If [available in Hex](https://hex.pm/packages/fl_ex), the package can be installed